 1 Corinthians 13 defines real love.
 But what does perfect love look like?

-A lot of people are yearning to experience perfect love.
-What does Christlike love look like?
+We all yearn for the perfect love, but first, what is the perfect love?
+The definition of love we know is only a reflection of what the world thinks love is.
+The world says that we have to gain something before we give love.
+But what does Christlike love look like?
 What does the Bible say about love?
 How are we to differentiate it from the kind of love that other people offer us?
-Let’s examine the verses of 1 Corinthians 13 to see love in the eyes of God.
+Let’s examine the following verse numbers of 1 Corinthians 13 to see love in the eyes of God.

 What is Agape Love?

-Agape (which is agapē in Greek) in the Bible, particularly in the New Testament, is depicted as God’s fatherly love for humanity and our love reciprocated towards God.
-The Scripture describes agape love as the highest form and is unselfish.
-It surpasses or transcends other kinds of love, such as eros or romantic love and philia or friendship love.
-John 3:16 aptly describes that because of God’s agape love for humanity, He sent His one and only Son to save us from sin and death.
-It didn’t matter if we were deserving of this gift or not.
-He did it because He loves us.
-It is the true expression of agape love.
+Agape (which is agapē in Greek) in the Bible is depicted as God’s fatherly love for humanity and our love reciprocated towards Him.
+The Scripture describes agape love as the highest form and it surpasses other kinds of love, such as eros or romantic love, and philia or friendship love.
+John 3:16 perfectly describes God’s agape love through His Son, Jesus Christ.

 What is the Main Idea of 1 Corinthians 13

 In 1 Corinthians 13, the Apostle Paul teaches us about the true meaning of love.
-He discussed the things that don’t constitute love.
-Paul also noted how lack of love instigates division and problems.
-Then he explained how love from the perspective of God should appear.
-In this chapter, Paul reminds us that as Christians, love should be our number one priority and should be the driving force of the things we do.
-We are to care for others the way Christ shows his love and compassion for us.
+He also tells us that love should be the driving force of everything we do and say.
+We are to care for others the way Jesus shows His love and compassion for us.

 The Way of Love

-The whole of 1 Corinthians 13 is what the Apostle Paul denotes as the way or the path of love.
-In Chapter 12, he admonishes that spiritual gifts should not cause division but instead edify the church.
-Going into Chapter 13, Paul then reminds us that whatever we do, if not done out of our love for God and others, is all meaningless.
-He also insinuated in Philippians 3 that all his accomplishments were trash compared to a life lived for Christ.
-This kind of sacrificial, unselfish love should be our motivation to do what we do to glorify God and not ourselves.
+Apostle Paul denotes 1 Corinthians 13 as the way of love.
+In Chapter 12, he admonishes that spiritual gifts should not cause division but hopes to edify the church.
+Going into Chapter 13, Paul urges us to do everything out of our love for the Lord.
+This kind of sacrificial, unselfish love Paul is speaking of should be our motivation to do what we do to glorify Him and not get our own way.

 Characteristics of Love and Its Supremacy

-He also says that love endures and suffers long.
-When we show mercy, forgiveness, and grace to those who hurt us, we exemplify love.
-God’s love is working in us, and this is a great testimony that can lead people to Christ.
+Loving like Jesus is long-suffering but it’s always worth it (1 Corinthians 13:4).
+His love is a form of action; it’s patient and emulates kindness.
+Love shows mercy, forgiveness, and grace to those who hurt us, it shows God’s love is working in us.
+Love is a great testimony that can lead people to Jesus.
 For it is only by His power and works in us that loving the unlovable can be possible.